SukonyaPhukan92/Corona-Care/README.md

 # Corona-Care
-This is a android application which was build to spread awreness during COVID19 pandemic 2019.
+This is an android application which was build to spread awreness during COVID19 pandemic 2019.
 Contributors:
 1. ANKUR PHUKON - APP DEVELOPER, JORHAT INSTITIUTE OF SCIENCE AND TECHNOLOGY, ASSAM
 2. RAJLAKSMI GOGOI - CONTENT DEVELOPER, TECHNICAL ADVISOR, JORHAT ENGINEERING COLLEGE, ASSAM